defi-wonderland/specs/specs/protocol/superchain-configuration.md

 The `addChain` function adds a new chain to the op-governed cluster.

-It can only be called by the `upgrader` role (TBD) in the `SuperchainConfig` and ensures that the chain ID is not already included in the dependency set.
+It can only be called by the `UPGRADER` role in the `SuperchainConfig` and ensures that the chain ID is not already included in the dependency set.

 Before proceeding, it verifies that the new chain's dependency set size is zero.